SOME STORIES ABOUT HYPNOSIS

-This paper is based on a talk given by the author at the tri-annual congress of the European Society for Hypnosis in August 1998, The Netherlands.
+This paper is based on a talk given by the author at the bi-annual European Skeptics Congress, September 1999 in The Netherlands.
 It also appeared in The Skeptical Intelligencer, (Vol. 3, Issue 4, April 2001, pp29-35).
 It has been updated here.

 I swear that I shall tell the truth, the whole truth and nothing but the truth.